TheNetAdmin/LENS/README.md

 LENS is part of our [MICRO 2020 paper](https://github.com/TheNetAdmin/LENS-VANS).

-Based on LENS we developed NVLeak, which si part of our [USENIX Security 2023 paper](https://github.com/TheNetAdmin/NVLeak)
+Based on LENS we developed [NVLeak](https://github.com/TheNetAdmin/NVLeak), which is part of our [USENIX Security 2023 paper](https://github.com/TheNetAdmin/NVLeak)

 ## Introduction